 Demand for pets (especially during lockdown) and our reliance on easy, convenient online shopping have sadly fueled pet related crime in recent years.
-According to Action Fraud over £2.6million was lost by prospective pet owners to fake and fraudulent pet adverts in the 2020/21 financial year, up 20% on the previous year.
+According to Action Fraud over £2.6million was lost by prospective pet owners to fake and fraudulent pet adverts in 2020/21, up 20% on the previous year.
 The real cost to the animals and human victims involved is of course far greater.

-Friday-Ad is part of the Animal Welfare Alliance for the protection of animals and buyers online.
-We work with a number of industry partners, charities, local councils, police forces and other enforcement agencies to safeguard animal welfare and crack down on illegal sellers and pet related crimes.
+Friday-Ad actively works with industry charities, local councils, police forces and other enforcement agencies to safeguard animal welfare and crack down on illegal sellers and pet related crimes.

 If you have been affected by pet fraud, know that you are not alone and that help is available.
-You will not be judged, and both us and our partners will be grateful for the information you can share.
-It will help us investigate the individuals concerned, and protect animals and prospective buyers like you.
+You will not be judged, and any information you can provide will be gratefully received.
+It will help to investigate the individuals concerned, and protect animals and prospective buyers like yourself.

-Here is our guide on what to do if you suspect pet fraud or have been affected by pet crime yourself:
+Here is our guide on what to do if you suspect or have been affected by pet fraud…

-We use a very sophisticated moderation system to detect and prevent fraudulent adverts going live on our website.
-ALL of our animal adverts are manually checked by one of our team before they go live.
+At Friday-Ad we use a very sophisticated moderation system to detect and prevent fraudulent adverts appearing on our website.
+ALL of our animal adverts are manually checked before they go live.
 We request additional information and identification from pet advertisers new to our site, before they are able to place an advert.